GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudfee-instance.md

 ## Start Intelligent Inspection

-In the DataFlux Func, install and activate the following through the "Script Market": [Observation Cloud Integration (Huawei Cloud - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-huaweicloud-billing-by-instance/), [Observation Cloud Integration (Aliyun - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-aliyun-billing/), and [Observation Cloud Integration (Tencent Cloud - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-tencentcloud-billing-by-instance/).
+In the DataFlux Func, install and activate the following through the "Script Market": [Guance Integration (Huawei Cloud - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-huaweicloud-billing-by-instance/), [Guance Integration (Aliyun - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-aliyun-billing/), and [Guance Integration (Tencent Cloud - Billing Collection - Instance Dimension)](https://func.guance.com/doc/script-market-guance-tencentcloud-billing-by-instance/).
 Ensure that the data collection period is over 15 days.
-Then, install the "Observation Cloud Custom Inspection (Billing - Instance Dimension)" and follow the prompts to configure the Observation Cloud API Key to complete activation.
+Then, install the "Guance Custom Inspection (Billing - Instance Dimension)" and follow the prompts to configure the Guance API Key to complete activation.

 Select the inspection scene you want to enable in the DataFlux Func script market and click install.
-Configure the Guance Cloud API Key and [GuanceNode](https://func.guance.com/doc/script-market-guance-monitor-connect-to-other-guance-node/), then select deploy and start the script.
+Configure the Guance API Key and [GuanceNode](https://func.guance.com/doc/script-market-guance-monitor-connect-to-other-guance-node/), then select deploy and start the script.

 ![image](../img/create_checker.png)